Tutorial Gateway

 System.out.println("Arc Cosine value of Negative Value = " + Math.acos(-2.50));

-Next, We declared variable of type Double and assigned the value.
-Here, we used the Math.toRadians function to convert 45 into equivalent radiant.
-Lastly, we used System.out.println statement to print the result as output.
+Next, we declared a variable of type Double and assigned the value.
+Next, we used the Math.toRadians function to convert 45 into an equivalent radiant.
+Then the System.out.println statement prints the result as output.

 double m = Math.toRadians(45);